CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 * Checkout the branch
 * Port the model and verify you can build and run the model

+Many of these steps are done once per user or machine.
 You may be able to leverage the conda port to build and run the model, you may be working on a supported machine, or you may have to port the model to your machine.
 Porting, setting up cases, building, running, and running test suites are all documented in the Icepack User Guide, https://cice-consortium-icepack.readthedocs.io/en/latest/index.html.
 There are many ways to setup and run the model.

 **Note:** The workflow guide is oriented toward setting up CICE rather than Icepack, but the same workflow applies to Icepack standalone.

-To summarize the steps in greater details **assuming use of conda in a Mac or Linux environment**.
+To summarize the steps in greater detail **assuming use of conda in a Mac or Linux environment**.

-* Create a github account for yourself if you don't have one already
+* Create a github account for yourself if you don't have one already (done once per user)

-* Fork the Consortium Icepack repository, go to https://github.com/CICE-Consortium/Icepack and click on the fork button
+* Fork the Consortium Icepack repository, go to https://github.com/CICE-Consortium/Icepack and click on the fork button (done once per user)

 * Clone Icepack, sync the main branch, and create a new branch from the main branch.
 This will create a branch based on the lastest version of main::